JalaU-Capstones/.github/profile/README.md

 ## 🌟 **About This Organization**

-**JalaU-Capstones** is the official repository collection for capstone projects developed by Computer Science students at **Jala University**.
+**JalaU-Capstones** is the official repository collection for capstone projects developed by Commercial Software Engineering with a concentration in {Design and Architecture} students at **Jala University**.
 Each project represents the culmination of coursework, demonstrating mastery of software engineering principles, problem-solving abilities, and the complete development lifecycle.

 ### **What Makes Our Projects Special**